mjtamlyn/ayb-notes/3-pouch-db-speaks-sync.md

 It's been developed in spurts, really busy for a while then really quiet.
 Lol jobs.
 But it's now at the point where people can (and need) to use it.

 New adapters in progress/newly merged.
 More docs etc coming.
+Lots of good projects coming, like backbone integration etc.